jpsandoval/jpsandoval.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Juan P. is an assistant professor at Pontificia Universidad Católica de Chile and part of the Software Engineering & Intelligent Systems laboratory.
-In 2017, he founded SemanTics S.R.L, a company that offers specific tools for Software analysis.
-He is member of the Pharo community.

 Do you want to join our lab?
 ======